mirisuzanne/aliceandmia/content/2017/12/03/introducing.rst

 .. _Some Clarifications on Trans Language: https://medium.com/@mirisuzanne/some-clarifications-on-trans-language-4757f1464796

 There are a lot of trans / gender glossaries out there, and all of them have problems born of a) the rapidly changing nature of current language around gender, and b) the inevitable biases of the authors.
-With those caveats, one of the better glossaires available is `the one by Julia Serano`_.
+With those caveats, one of the better glossaries available is `the one by Julia Serano`_.

 .. _the one by Julia Serano: http://www.juliaserano.com/terminology.html